 If you think there might be an issue with your federal student loan, first collect and review all of your loan paperwork, then identify and document what you think the problem is.
 Call your loan servicer to discuss the issue.
 A current listing of federal loan servicers can be found at StudentAid.gov/repay-loans/understand/servicers.
-If you don't know your servicer, visit www.nslds.ed.gov/nslds_SA/.
+If you don't know your servicer, see "Identifying Your Loan Servicer" on page 3.